 Premium WordPress plugin companies are small businesses.
 By purchasing a license, you help them build a sustainable business that provides for their families and even creates new jobs all over the world.

-Your small payment helps those developers create killer products for other small businesses like yours and improve the WordPress ecosystem (See: Most influential companies in WordPress).
+Your small payment helps those developers create killer products for other small businesses like yours and improve the WordPress ecosystem (See: the most influential companies in WordPress).

 We have answered a lot of questions about premium WordPress plugins via email.
-To help you find the answer quickly, we have compiled the list of the most frequently asked questions.
+To help you find the answer quickly, we have compiled a list of the most frequently asked questions.

 1. Should I only use all premium plugins on my website?

 No, there is no need to only use paid WordPress plugins on your website.
 You should only buy premium plugins when you actually need them.
-There are a lot of great free plugins that have no premium alternative or are much better than their paid alternatives.
+There are a lot of great free plugins that don’t have a premium alternative or are much better than their paid alternatives.

 2. How do I find premium WordPress plugins?

 Premium WordPress plugins are not sold on the official WordPress.org website.
-You can buy them from their own websites.
-Now the problem is that all those websites are scattered, so how do you know which plugin is good?
+You must buy them from their own websites.
+But because all of these websites are scattered, how do you know which plugin is good?

 This is where WPBeginner can help.
 We are the largest WordPress resource site on the internet.
-We regularly write how-to’s about different free and premium WordPress plugins.
-We do the research for you by actually testing the plugin and breaking down their features with pros and cons.
+We regularly write how-tos about different free and premium WordPress plugins.
+We do the research for you by actually testing the plugin and breaking down its features with pros and cons.

-Following are just a few plugin showcases that you’ll find on WPBeginner (they contain both free and paid WordPress plugins).
+Here are just a few plugin showcases that you will find on WPBeginner (they contain both free and paid WordPress plugins):